 How to create a WordPress site that’s perfect for your business

-You’ve got your domain name, you’ve got your hosting package and you’ve installed WordPress.
+You’ve got your affordable domain name, you’ve got your hosting package and you’ve installed WordPress.
 So what do you do now?
 If you’ve spent some time getting to grips with the basics of your fledgling WordPress site, you’ll have already realised that although the default setup is good enough for a personal blog, your business project will need something different.

 Fortunately, WordPress is a powerful tool which can be adapted to the needs of any business.
 And you don’t even need to be a technical expert to create the perfect WordPress site for you.
 In this guide we’ll explain how you can use WordPress to build the site you need.

 Before you dive in and start tinkering with your WordPress site, it pays to draw up a plan of how you want it to look and what you want it to do.
 Without a plan, there’s a chance you’ll lose track of your aims and end up with a website that isn’t suitable for your business.